xErik/pdfmake-fonts-google/Readme.md

 [Google Fonts](https://www.google.com/fonts/) made available for [pdfmake](http://pdfmake.org/).

 ## Installation

+Check out the [Google Fonts](https://www.google.com/fonts/) examples.
+Then use the font you like, by selecting it in the `build` folder.

+If you want to use pdfmake with the script-tag (the regular pdfmake way) go to the `script` subdirectory.
+If you want to use the browserified version, choose the `browserified` folder.

+### A

 Cloning the repository will make the transcoded [Google Fonts](https://www.google.com/fonts/) available locally.
+Be warned: this repo is big and Google Fonts itself is included in the `lib` folder.

 ```console
 git clone git://github.com/xErik/pdfmake-fonts-google.git
 ```

-Check out the [Google Fonts](https://www.google.com/fonts/) examples.
-Then use the font you like, by selecting it from the provided `build` folder.
+### B

+Another way is to simply download the specific font file and its corresponding map file from github.

 ## Usage